Peru: yields have fallen from excellent to moderate

 Source: Urbania Definitions: Data FAQ See also: Update Schedule

 Property prices in Peru have risen significantly over the past few years.

-How much can you earn?† Rental yields in Lima are much less good than they used to be.
-Yields on smaller apartments have fallen over several years from an amazing 13% to around 6% for 120 square metre (sq. m.) apartments.† By regional standards house price to rent ratios in Peru are comparatively high.† 6% is not a bad yield, however. †Smaller apartments are likely to yield more.
+How much can you earn?
+Rental yields in Lima are much less good than they used to be.
+Yields on smaller apartments have fallen over several years from an amazing 13% to around 5% for 100 sq. m. apartments.
+By regional standards house price to rent ratios in Peru are comparatively high, so you earn more in many other Latin American countries.
+4.50%-5.50% is maybe not a bad yield, but it is not great either.
+Smaller apartments are likely to yield more.

 The currency risk.
-In currency terms, Peruís Sol has somewhat depreciated over the last four years, but by less than the Chilean Peso, Brazilean Real, let alone (heaven forbid!) by as much as the Argentinian Peso.
+Peru’s Sol depreciated during the period 2013-2015, but has been stable since.
+Over the past decade it has done much better the Chilean Peso, Brazilean Real, let alone (heaven forbid!) the Argentinian Peso.

 Round trip transaction costs are moderate in Peru.
 See our property transaction costs analysis for Peru and property transaction costs in Peru, compared to the rest of Latin America.